Teen Sleep

 Create a bedtime routine.
 Try to start winding down an hour before bed.
 Replace stress and sources of blue-light with enjoyable, relaxing activities.

 Create a good sleep environment.
 Try and keep the bedroom dark, cool and tidy.
 Avoid doing your work in bed to avoid associating your bed with stress and activity.
-Keep the phone out of the bedroom, or at least turn off your notifications as these can disturb sleep.
+Keep the phone out of the bedroom, or at least turn off your notifications as they can disturb sleep.

 References: